diegoquintanav/diegoquintanav.github.io/content/pages/about.md

 ## What's up with that bird?

 The picture is from a huge engraving [I saw in an exhibition in Santiago de Chile](https://www.cclm.cl/exposicion/grabado-hecho-en-chile/).
 It's a _treile_ or _queltehue_ and it's a common bird in the south of Chile.
 If I'm not mistaken, the work is from Daniel Lagos Ramírez (Castro, 1976).
 Hopefully he's okay with me using it.
+I didn't find a website or anything to link to.

 <img src="{static}/images/treile-grande.jpg"  height="600">